webpack/webpack.js.org/content/concepts/configuration.md

 T> The most important part to take away from this document is that there are many different ways to format and style your webpack configuation.
 The key is to stick with something consistent that you and your team can understand and maintain.

+## Using TypeScript

-## Using TypeScript to create a class which the angular-cli uses to [generate configs](https://github.com/angular/angular-cli/blob/master/addon/ng2/models/webpack-config.ts)
+In the example below we use TypeScript to create a class which the angular-cli uses to [generate configs](https://github.com/angular/angular-cli/blob/master/addon/ng2/models/webpack-config.ts).

 **webpack.config.ts**